 In addition to the pain and difficulty associated with the abortion of her child, Brandi faces physical challenges as a result of the failed saline abortion procedure her mother had.
 Growing up, she was picked on by her classmates because of her appearance.

-Because the failed saline abortion her mother had was performed illegally in the state of Louisiana, Brandi says she now “[understands] both sides of the abortion issue very well… [and understands] the limits of what the law can do.”
+Since the failed saline abortion her mother had was performed illegally in the state of Louisiana, Brandi says she now “[understands] both sides of the abortion issue very well… [and understands] the limits of what the law can do.”

 Today, Brandi is a pro-life activist who “will literally lay [her] life down for the sake of unborn children without hesitation.”